act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 ### Applicability

-Any [WAI-ARIA 1.1 state or property](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that is not the empty string (""), and that is specified on an HTML or SVG element.
+Any [WAI-ARIA 1.1 state or property](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that is not empty (""), and that is specified on an HTML or SVG element.

 ### Expectation 1